 Conveyance - The ability of a pipe, culvert, swale or other similar facility to carry the peak flow from the design storm.
+May also refer to the similar flow of material through a sewer pipe or facility.

 County - Lebanon County, Pennsylvania.